GuidoDipietro/solution-checker-gsheets/README.md

 The API then returns an integer which will be the length of the solution in case it was correct, or `-1` otherwise.
 These values are afterwards written down on the sheet on the column `B` labelled as "Results".

-As it is now, the function is triggered every time the Sheet is reloaded, but you can set other triggers such as: on form submit, on X amount of time, etc., by going to the Script Trigger tab on the Edit menu within the Script Editor.
+As it is now, the function is triggered every time the form associated to the Sheet is sent, but you can set other triggers such as: on Sheet reload, on X amount of time, etc., by going to the Script Trigger tab on the Edit menu within the Script Editor.

 # Can I use this?